 Morality, as we all know, is inexorably linked to practical reason.
 It is also essential to esthetic truth and intellectual pursuit and honesty.
 As E. Michael Jones rightly puts it,

 “The intellectual life is a function of the moral life of the thinker.
 In order to apprehend truth, which is the goal of the intellectual life, one must live a moral life.
-One can produce intellectual product, but to the extent that one prescinds from living the moral life, that product will be more a function of internal desire—wish fulfilment, if you will—than external reality.
+One can produce an intellectual product, but to the extent that one prescinds from living the moral life, that product will be more a function of internal desire—wish fulfillment, if you will than external reality.
 This is true of any intellectual field and any deeply held desire.”

 Yet since Cronenberg dismisses practical reason in his ideological calculus, there was no way for him to make a logical point without falling into his own trap.
 In the process, he has become a monster, as one scholar has argued.